MicrosoftDocs/azure-docs/articles/data-factory/data-factory-onprem-sybase-connector.md

 For a full list of sections & properties available for defining datasets, see the [Creating datasets](data-factory-create-datasets.md) article.
 Sections such as structure, availability, and policy of a dataset JSON are similar for all dataset types (Azure SQL, Azure blob, Azure table, etc.).

 The typeProperties section is different for each type of dataset and provides information about the location of the data in the data store.
-The **typeProperties** section for dataset of type **RelationalTable** (which includes Sybase dataset) has the following properties.
+The **typeProperties** section for dataset of type **RelationalTable** (which includes Sybase dataset) has the following properties:

 Property | Description | Required
 -------- | ----------- | --------